NB: The selection of places is based on my recent Africa overland trip, and was compiled from my own point of view.

 – The photographic opportunities are absolutely endless out there, so make sure your batteries are charged (no way to charge them in the middle of the desert) and your camera still has plenty of empty space left.

 While the day is usually extremely hot (45 °C +), nights can get real chilly so it is highly recommended that you wear warm clothes and carry around a comfortable sleeping bag (especially if you’re planning to sleep outside).

 4. The Zambezi Waterfront Lodge, Livingstone (Victoria Falls: Zambia)

 – There’s nothing more enjoyable than a refreshing Mosi (local Zambian beer) whilst contemplating the uniqueness of the mighty Zambezi river!

 – Lots of activities can be planned from the Waterfront, thanks to Safari Par Excellence.
-Some of them include boat cruises, rafting on the Zambezi, bungee jumping, elephant-back safaris, game drives to Mosi-oa-Tunya National Park, microlighting, etc.
+Some of them include boat cruises, rafting on the Zambezi, bungee jumping, game drives to Mosi-oa-Tunya National Park, microlighting, etc.

 – The Waterfront Lodge is less than 10 minutes away from the Victoria Falls entrance (about 4 km upstream from the Falls; you can actually see the spray from the waterfall in the video).

 What you may (or may not) like as much…

 – The location is a popular overland stop so it can get rather noisy at times (most especially on “booze cruise” nights ;)).

 – There’s a wild bunch of Vervet monkeys that roam on the spot.
 While the little fellows are very cute, they are also known to be “very” naughty!
 Watch out for your breakfast! 🙂